 The HMRC post-disclosure review stage

-After the disclosure pack and settlement payment are filed, HMRC reviews the disclosure.
+After you have filed the disclosure pack and the settlement payment, HMRC reviews the disclosure.
 Typical timeline: three to twelve months depending on case complexity.
 The review covers:

 HMRC may issue questions, request further evidence, or propose adjustments.
-Where the taxpayer's disclosure pack is robust and the evidence is primary-source, the review typically completes with limited iteration.
-Where the disclosure is patchy, the review can extend with multiple rounds of evidence requests.
+Where your disclosure pack is robust and the evidence is primary-source, the review typically completes with limited back-and-forth.
+Where the disclosure is patchy, it can drag out across multiple rounds of evidence requests.

 The review closes in one of three ways:

-- Settlement letter: HMRC accepts the disclosure as filed (or as adjusted by agreement) and closes the matter.
-The taxpayer receives a formal letter confirming closure and the terms.
+1. Settlement letter: HMRC accepts the disclosure as filed (or as adjusted by agreement) and closes the matter.
+You receive a formal letter confirming closure and the terms.

-- Negotiated adjustment: HMRC and the taxpayer agree adjustments to the figures, the penalty band, or the years in scope; the taxpayer pays the additional amount or HMRC refunds an overpayment; the settlement letter follows.
+2. Negotiated adjustment: you and HMRC agree adjustments to the figures, the penalty band, or the years in scope; you pay the additional amount, or HMRC refunds an overpayment; the settlement letter follows.

-- Formal assessment: if the negotiation does not resolve, HMRC issues formal assessments under TMA 1970 s.36A, s.36 or s.29 as appropriate.
-The taxpayer can appeal to the First-tier Tribunal under TMA 1970 s.31.
+3. Formal assessment: if the negotiation does not resolve, HMRC issues formal assessments under TMA 1970 s.36A, s.36 or s.29 as appropriate.
+You can then appeal to the First-tier Tribunal under TMA 1970 s.31.

-The formal-assessment route is rare in practice for taxpayer-initiated WDF disclosures where the disclosure pack is robust and the engagement is cooperative.
-It is more common where the disclosure is partial, the behaviour is contested, or the taxpayer becomes uncooperative during the review.
+The formal-assessment route is rare in practice where you came forward yourself, the disclosure pack is robust and you engage cooperatively.
+It is more common where the disclosure is partial, the behaviour is contested, or you stop cooperating during the review.

 The criminal-prosecution decision point